Navigating the Compliance Shift: A Strategic Approach to OFCCP Job Posting Requirements

 The New Regulatory Reality: What Changed with OFCCP Compliance in 2025?

-To build a strategy that works, Talent Acquisition professionals must first understand the current regulatory ground.
+To build a strategy that works, talent acquisition professionals must first understand the current regulatory ground.
 Since January 2025, there have been significant shifts in how the Office of Federal Contract Compliance Programs (OFCCP) operates.

 Most notably, the industry saw the revocation of EO 11246 obligations related to specific demographic groups, followed by a temporary pause in enforcement for other areas.
 However, for those assuming compliance activities had ceased entirely, the reality is quite different.
 As of July 2, 2025, enforcement of Section 503 (focused on individuals with disabilities) and VEVRAA (focused on protected veterans) has officially resumed.